THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Booking accommodations in Europe

 There are many ways to book stays while traveling.
-Sites like Airbnb offers beautiful homes for a variety of price ranges.
+Sites like Airbnb offer beautiful homes for a variety of price ranges.
 HostelWorld is ideal for the backpacker on a budget.
 However, both of these sites charge a fee for cancellation.
 If you’d like to keep the liability low, then I would suggest you book stays through booking.com.
 It offers free cancellations of bookings up to a certain date.
 This is particularly helpful when the visa is not confirmed or the itinerary is not fixed yet.
-Once you receive your visa, you can cancel it for free within the particular time frame and book a cheaper accommodation if needed.
+Once you receive your visa, you can cancel it for free within a particular time frame and book cheaper accommodation if needed.

 Also, don’t cancel the accommodations until you receive the visa.
-If the booking is not available for a particular day when the visa officials are looking for it, they might as well reject the visa or send you a notice (in the best case scenario).
+If the booking is not available for a particular day when the visa officials are looking for it, they might as well reject the visa or send you a notice (in the best-case scenario).

 Personal Note: I wasn’t sure of my itinerary yet.
-But I wanted to have my Schengen Italy Visa in place, so thought of having a rough itinerary.
+But I wanted to have my Schengen Italy Visa in place, so I thought of having a rough itinerary.
 And booked accommodations through Booking.com following the itinerary.
 This was ideal as they offer free cancellations up to a certain date.
-And after I successfully (Yes.
+After I successfully (Yes.
 It feels like a success!) received the Schengen visa, I canceled my bookings without any deductions and booked through HostelWorld.

-Adding Guest Names in Booking.com
+Adding Guest Names to Booking.com

-If you are booking stays for more than one person in booking.com, then ensure that all of your names are present in the booking.
+If you are booking stays for more than one person on booking.com, then ensure that all of your names are present in the booking.
 Usually, Booking.com doesn’t show more than one guest name in the booking.
 As a workaround, edit and add more Guest names separated by a comma in the Manage bookings section.